 A night hike lets you experience familiar trails in a whole different way and engages more of your senses.
 Here some basic tips for how to go on a night hike.

-Sticking with a group is always the safest way to travel, and I definitely don't advocate hiking alone.
+Sticking with a group is the safest way to travel, and I definitely don't advocate hiking alone.
 But I'm as guilty of breaking my own rules as anyone who's ever given the same advice.
-So if you're determined to go it solo, here are the basics of cutting your risks as much as possible.
+So if you're determined to go it solo, here's how to cut your risks as much as possible.

 Mountain lion attacks on humans are quite rare.
 But the big cats do live in or near many popular hiking areas, so follow these safety tips when you're hiking in mountain lion country.